ials/seminario2/README.md

   - Q & A on thesis writing

 - Tasks:
-  -	**Send the chapters 1 & 2 before 9 May at 11:59 am**
+   -	Proof-read the chapter you will submit on 9 May
-  -	Start writing the next chapter (third probably)

 ### Semana 10 -   9-13 Mayo